 Global Halal Hub

-The Malaysian education system caters to a wide range of community.
-We have a large number of public and private schools, with a comprehensive curriculum that is regulated by the Ministry of Education.
-Expatriates are also given the option to enroll your children in the many highly ranked international schools that cater to the teaching methodologies and curriculum of their country of origin.
+The Malaysian education system caters to a wide range of communities, offering a multitude of public and private schools with a comprehensive curriculum regulated by the Ministry of Education.
+Moreover, parents have the flexibility to enrol their children in prestigious international schools that align with the teaching methodologies and curriculum of their country of origin.

 There is a wide selection of comfortable housing in Malaysia.
 According to a survey on expatriate living costs by the Malaysian International Chamber of Commerce & Industry, monthly rentals for accommodation can range from as low as RM2,500 – 3,800 (USD590 – USD960) for a furnished 3-bedroom condominium in the suburbs of Kuala Lumpur to approximately RM15,000 (USD3,500) for a luxury bungalow in a posh neighbourhood nearer to the city.